How To Transfer Google Photos To Another Account

 Do keep in mind that any new photos added to the primary account will be automatically shared and saved in the secondary account.
 If you don’t want this, then you must unlink the accounts once all the data has migrated.
 Here’s how to unlink:

-1. From any account (primary or secondary), go to “Settings” from the top-left main menu.
+1. From any account (primary or secondary), go to “Settings” by clicking on the gear icon at the top-right corner and click on “Partner Sharing” there.

-Thanks to the new shared libraries feature, transferring Google Photos data to another account is now very easy.
+Thanks to the Partner Sharing feature, transferring Google Photos data to another account is very easy.
 Do keep in mind that you can only do this with a single account at a time.
-If you want to backup data to multiple Google accounts, then you must unlink the first account once the data is saved there.
+If you want to back up data to multiple Google accounts, then you must unlink the first account once the data is saved there.

 Why were you trying to transfer Google Photos to another account?
 Do let us know in the comments below.